-You may have itchy skin over certain small areas, such as on an arm or leg, or over your whole body.
+Itchy skin can affect small areas, such as the scalp, an arm or a leg.
+Or it can cover the whole body.
 Itchy skin can occur without any other noticeable changes on the skin.
-Or it may be associated with:
+Or it may come with:

 - Bumps, spots or blisters